doctea/usb_midi_clocker/README.md

 - For the APCmini it sends a display indicating the settings of the clock outputs, receives MIDI messages from the APCmini to change those settings, and lights up to indicate the current step of the sequencer.
 - There's also a function to resync - either immediately or at the start of the next bar -- that sends a stop followed immediately by a start, and resets the internal clock, so that everything restarts in sync at beat 1.

+It also has a very rudimentary sequencer, currently overlaid over the clock outputs.

+### TODO/Future

+- Sync from external input (MIDI and CV)
+- More outputs
+- Better sequencer
+- Route MIDI data and notes from device X to device Y?
+- Sequencer that records and playback MIDI notes or CV
+- Visual control over the features of the [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)?